 This is an organized list of all Mia Sheridan books based on series and publication date.
 This way, you can choose what to read next and in what order.
-In this post, I’ll be including:
+In this post, we’ll be including:

 - all her novels